National Negro Business League

 The National Negro Business League (NNBL) was an American organization founded in Boston in 1900 by Booker T. Washington to promote the interests of African-American businesses.
 The mission and main goal of the National Negro Business League was "to promote the commercial and financial development of the Negro."
 It was recognized as "composed of negro men and women who have achieved success along business lines".
 It grew rapidly with 320 chapters in 1905 and more than 600 chapters in 34 states in 1915.

 In 1966, the League was renamed and reincorporated in Washington D.C. as the National Business League, which remains in operation.

 History

 Establishment

 The National Negro Business League (NNBL) was established in Boston, Massachusetts in 1900 by Booker T. Washington.
-The effort was supported by industrialist and philanthropist Andrew Carnegie.
+The first meeting was held at the house of Samuel E. Courtney in Boston.
+The effort of the organization was supported by industrialist and philanthropist Andrew Carnegie.
+The organization was formally incorporated in 1901 in New York, and established 320 chapters across the United States.